mqttjs/MQTT.js/README.md

 * [License](#license)

 MQTT.js is an OPEN Open Source Project, see the [Contributing](#contributing) section to find out what this means.
+Security Enabled

+MQTT makes it easy to encrypt messages using TLS and authenticate clients using modern authentication protocols, such as OAuth.

 [![JavaScript Style
 Guide](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)